-The Principal Investigator (team leader) must have a stable research position in a European (EU including UK and associated countries) higher education and/or research institution for the entire duration of the project.
-S/he must have obtained a PhD between January 2010 and December 2018.
+The Principal Investigator (team leader) must have a stable research position in a European (EU as well as UK and associated countries) higher education and/or research institution for the entire duration of the project.
+S/he must have obtained a PhD between January 2011 and December 2019.

-No team member can have obtained her/his PhD before January 2010.
-PhD students are eligible.
+Doctoral researchers may also participate.
+However, no team member can have obtained her/his doctorate before January 2011.

 There is no specific requirement for representatives of stakeholder organizations.

-Each team should include participants from at least two different countries (current workplace, including non-European countries; nationality irrelevant).
+Each team should include participants from at least two different countries (current workplace, including non-European countries; any nationality).

 The team of 3 to 5 persons (stakeholders included) must be fully constituted, with CVs of all members named in the proposal attached.

-Each team must provide support letters from internationally renowned researchers (who are not part of the team).
+Each team must provide two letters of support from internationally renowned researchers (who are not part of the team).
 Each team can also provide one or more letter(s) of support from stakeholder organizations (policymakers, industry, NGOs…).

+CAT will cover travel and accommodation expenses for the team meetings/short work stays in the participating institutes.
 CAT will not fund salaries.
-CAT will cover travel and accommodation expenses for the team meetings/short work stays in the participating institutes, and possibly a small amount of other research-related expenses.

 The proposal should come in the form of

-b) a 3000-word max text OR a video of 15 min max (in which case include web link in abstract), describing the team’s research question and how it plans to address it (the motivation, the societal issues addressed and the interdisciplinary aspects of the project should be specified);
+- a 3000-word max text OR a video of 15 min max (in this case, please include the web link in the abstract), describing the team’s research question and how it plans to address it.
+The team’s motivation as well as the societal issues addressed and the interdisciplinary aspects of the project should be specified;

-c) a brief work plan for meetings and activities with an indicative calendar and duration as well as research-related expenses (if any).
+- a brief work plan for meetings and activities with an indicative calendar and duration;

-e) letters of support: at least two from academic researchers; additional letters from extra-academic stakeholders are encouraged.
+- letters of support: at least two from academic researchers; additional letters from extra-academic stakeholders outside academia are encouraged.

 Selection and evaluation process

-The proposals will be examined by the participating institutes and reviewed by experts.
-In the spirit of a bottom-up and open call, the way the teams understand the call and design their proposal is a criterion of assessment, as is the societal relevance of the proposal, the quality of the team, its organization, the deliverables and the innovativeness of the approach to the issue at stake.
+The proposals will be examined by the participating institutes and peer-reviewed by experts.
+In the spirit of a bottom-up and open call, the way the teams understand the call and design their proposal is one assessment criterion.
+Other criteria include the societal relevance of the proposal, the quality of the team, its organization, the deliverables and the innovativeness of the approach to the issue at stake.

-The institutes will discuss with the teams the dates of planned meetings.
+The institutes will discuss the dates of planned meetings with the teams.

 weitere Stellenangebote des Arbeitgebers